Are you worried that a natural calamity like a hurricane or tornado could destroy the rental house you are staying in?

 Well, the answer might surprise you.
 The person responsible for damage to any content inside the house is always the tenant who occupies the space.
 No matter what the cause for the damage is.
 Sometimes, burglary or vandalism can also put you in serious trouble.

 Here are five reasons why you need renter’s insurance.

 1. It covers you in case of injuries or accidents within the rented property.

 Renter’s insurance provides total coverage if you happen to get injured anywhere within your home premise.
 Such injuries are especially common with elderly people, if they slip or fall from the stairs, your renter’s insurance will pay for the hospital expenses.
 Renter’s insurance also covers accidents like dog bites.
 For instance, if a visitor present within your property gets bitten by your dog, you don’t have to worry about paying their medical bills.

 2. You don’t have control over what your neighbors do

-3. Most landlord demand a renter’s insurance
+3. Most landlords require renter’s insurance

 4. There is always a chance of your home catching fire due to unexplained reasons

 Here is a shocking statistic from the National Fire Protection Association.
 The U.S. fire departments respond to an average of one home fire every 88 seconds.
-You can go ahead and calculate the chances of your rented home being one them.
+You can go ahead and calculate the chances of your rented home being one of them.
 It’s nearly impossible to prevent fires.
-So, why not be prepared by having a renter’s insurance.
+So, why not be prepared by having a renter’s insurance?

-5. It’s not expensive to get a Renter’s insurance
+5. It’s not expensive to get a Renter’s Insurance

 The above-mentioned information is based on the popular renter’s insurance companies like State Farm and Allstate.
 Every renter’s insurance company has its own specific policies which you need to go through before buying it.